 All title pages should contain the following elements:

 - Running Head.
 A running head of no longer than 40 letters and spaces should be provided at the top of the title page.

 - Title.
 Titles should be concise, informative, tell what the paper is about and what it found.
 It should contain key words necessary for digital search and retrieval methods.
 Avoid vague declarations (e.g., "effects of ..."); strive for information content (e.g., “fungi kill tardigrades").
 The maximum length is 120 characters, including spaces.
 Do not include the authority for taxonomic names in the title or in the abstract.
 Titles may not include numerical series designations.
 The first letter of the first word in the title is capitalized.
 All other words, except for proper nouns, are lowercase.

 - List of Authors.
 For each author, give the relevant address, usually the institutional affiliation of the author during the period when all or most of the research was done.
 Each author’s present address, if different from this, and the author's email address should appear as a footnote at the bottom of the title page.
+Identify the Corresponding Author on the title page.
 Individuals listed as authors should have played a significant role in designing or carrying out the research, writing the manuscript, or providing extensive guidance on the execution of the project.
 Those whose role was limited to providing materials, financial support, or review should be recognized in the Acknowledgments section.

 The abstract should explain to the general reader why the research was done and why the results should be viewed as important.
 It should provide a brief summary of the research, including the purpose, methods, results, and major conclusions.
 Do not include literature citations in the Abstract.
 Avoid long lists of common methods or discursive explanations of what you set out to accomplish.